 Further, your attorney-in-fact is first in line to appointed as your guardian or conservator if the need should arise.
 Keep in mind that the Durable Power of Attorney is only in effect while you are alive.
 After your death, your Personal Representative takes over as manager of your estate.
 This is why we suggest that your attorney-in-fact and your personal representative be the same person.

 Healthcare Power of Attorney

-The Living Will is a directive to your doctor that if you are in a persistent vegetative state, being kept alive only by machines, then your doctor should unplug the machines and let you die a natural death.
-Our Living Will requires that two doctors have the same diagnosis that there is no hope for a recovery.
+The Living Will is a directive to your doctor that if you are in a persistent vegetative state or being kept alive only by machines, then your doctor should unplug the machines and let you die a natural death.
+Our Living Will requires that 2 doctors have the same diagnosis that there is no hope for a recovery.
 It also provides that a No Code be issued only after the decision is made to unplug the machines.

 For detailed information on estate plans, contact our firm at (402) 969-6199 or fill out our online form today.